sangkhochil/java/README.md

 ```

 ## Comparator vs Comparable

+- Comparable provides single sorting sequence while Comparator provides multiple sorting sequences.
+- Comparable affects the original class whereas comparator doesn’t affect the original class.
-Main difference is sorting algorithm implement in same class for comparable but comparator implement in different class or anonymously, Sorting will be diffirent if anyone want.
+- Is sorting algorithm implement in same class for comparable but comparator implement in different class or anonymously, Sorting will be diffirent if anyone want.

 # Multithreading